material-motion/material-motion/README.md

 Material Motion aspires to empower creators with the language and tools to describe and implement rich, interactive motion.

 This book is the first step toward achieving this aspiration.
-We explore software design patterns, essential primitives, motion runtimes, and more.
+Within, we explore software design patterns, essential primitives, motion runtimes, and more.

-This book is a collaboration between software engineers and motion designers.
 The initial authors have a history of shipping production software interfaces for a variety of platforms.

-We encourage feedback and contributions.
+Many of these initial authors are software engineers and motion designers.

 Each concept in the Starmap represents a concrete **goal** — a guiding star — to guide development.